MikiWolfe/retail-database/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
 A full stack app that lets users track products in their inventory.
-They can add
+They can add, update and delete products.
+They can keep track of, name, category, brand, price and quantity of the items they have in stock.
+If an item is deleted on accident, they are able to undo the last deleted item.
 ## Table of Contents:

 - [Description](#description)